The Annual Benefits Open Enrollment period will take place from November 10, 2025 through November 24, 2025.

 Aetna ID Cards For Medical/Prescription Coverage, Virtual ID Card Only for Dental Coverage

-Prior to January 1, 2023, new enrollees will receive ID cards from Aetna for medical and vision coverage.
+Prior to January 1, 2026, all new Aetna medical plan enrollees will receive new ID cards from Aetna.
 The medical ID card is a “family style” card, with the employee and up to 3 dependents (under age 18) included on the same card.
 If there are more than 3 dependents, a second ID card will be issued.
 A covered spouse/registered domestic partner will receive a medical ID card as will each dependent over the age of 18.
-The vision plan ID card will be mailed to your home by “EyeMed.”
+If you are a new enrollee, the vision plan ID card will be mailed to your home by “EyeMed.”
 The vision plan ID card is in the name of the primary insured, but can be used for all covered family members.
 ID cards for the dental plans are available in digital format only and will be accessible by logging into your Aetna account or via the Aetna Health Mobile App (PDF).

 Aetna Networks

-For those who will be enrolled in the High Deductible Health Plan (HDHP) or in the Network Core Plan as of January 1, 2023, the network is the Aetna Elect Choice Network.
-For those who will be enrolled in the Choice Plan, the network is the Aetna Managed Choice Network.
+For those who will be enrolled in the High Deductible Health Plan (HDHP) or in the Network Core Plan as of January 1, 2026, the network is the Aetna Open Access/Aetna Select.
+For those who will be enrolled in the Choice Plan, the network is the Aetna Choice POS II.
 The same contracted providers are available in both networks (Aetna is required to offer 2 networks due to the out-of-network benefits associated with the Choice Plan).

 Aetna Pre-Enrollment Provider Search

 Aetna has provided search instructions for both in-network medical and dental providers.
 Access the medical plan search instructions (PDF); and access the dental plan search instructions (PDF).
 Once enrolled in the Aetna medical and dental plans, the provider search will be available by logging into the Aetna website.
-As a reminder, you may also ask your provider if they participate in the Aetna Elect Choice (for HDHP and Network Core enrollees) or the Aetna Managed Choice (for Choice Plan enrollees) network.
+As a reminder, you may also ask your provider if they participate in the Aetna Open Access/Aetna Select (for HDHP and Network Core enrollees) or the Aetna Choice POS II (for Choice Plan enrollees) network.

 Aetna Telemedicine Through Teladoc